vippsas/vipps-developers/housekeeping/capture-and-details/README.md

 # Capture or details request on eCom v2 transactions
 Requires the programming language [Go](https://golang.org/)

-To run a capture batch in production<br/>
+To run `capture` requests on a batch batch in production<br/>
 `go run main.go -config config.json -orders orders.txt -capture -production`<br/>
-To run in test simply omit "-production"

-To run detail requests on a batch of orders<br/>
+To run `detail` requests on a batch of orders in production
 `go run main.go -config config.json -orders orders.txt -detail -production`<br/>

+To run `cancel` requests on a batch orders in production
+`go run main.go -config config.json -orders orders.txt -cancel -production`

+To run `refund` requests on a batch of orders in production
+`go run main.go -config config.json -orders orders.txt -refund -production`

+**To run in test (MT) simply omit "-production"**

 `conf.json` and `orders.txt` need to either be filled in or you can refer to some other file above.